kaisadelmar/mobile-portfolio/README.md

 ## Website Performance Optimization portfolio project

-This was the 4th Udacity project in the Frontend Web Developer Nanodegree program [Critical Rendering Path course](https://www.udacity.com/course/ud884).
+This was the 4th Udacity project in the Frontend Web Developer Nanodegree program.
+The challenge was to optimize an online portfolio site for speed and, in particular, to optimize the critical rendering path and make the page render as quickly as possible by applying the techniques picked up in the [Critical Rendering Path course](https://www.udacity.com/course/ud884).

 ### Getting started

 ####Part 1: Optimize PageSpeed Insights score for index.html

-Some useful tips to help you get started:
+Steps to load the project:

 1. Check out the repository
 1. Run a local server